Australian Open: Ash Barty, world No. 1, stunned in quarterfinals

 Top-ranked Ash Barty was upset in the Australian Open quarterfinals by 25th seed Karolina Muchova of the Czech Republic.

-Muchova prevailed 1-6, 6-3, 6-2 over the Australian to reach her first Grand Slam semifinal.
+Muchova prevailed 1-6, 6-3, 6-2 over the Australian to reach her first Grand Slam semifinal on Thursday.

-She gets the winner of a later all-American quarterfinal between No. 22 Jennifer Brady and 61st-ranked Jessica Pegula, the daughter of Buffalo Bills and Buffalo Sabres owners.
+She gets No. 22 Jennifer Brady, who beat 61st-ranked Jessica Pegula 4-6, 6-2, 6-1 in an all-American quarterfinal.
+Brady, one of the 72 players unable to leave her hotel room for two weeks last month as part of a hard lockdown, also reached the final four of last year’s U.S. Open.

+“I would say I didn’t really have high expectations on myself to do well,” Brady said, noting the two-week break before her Australian Open tune-up event in Melbourne did give her a chance to reset after playing non-stop since June.
+“Mentally I was feeling a little bit fried [before the quarantine], to be honest.”

-Barty’s defeat means that the winner of Thursday’s semifinal between Naomi Osaka and Serena Williams will likely be a significant favorite to win the tournament.
+Barty’s defeat means that the winner of Thursday’s other semifinal between Naomi Osaka and Serena Williams (10 p.m.
+ET Wednesday in the U.S.) will likely be a significant favorite to win the tournament.

 AUSTRALIAN OPEN DRAWS: Women | Men